2019 ENCATC-TACPS Academy on Cultural Relations and DiplomacyTaipei, Taiwan Province of China, China

 The Academy is an intensive two-day learning experience including visits, lectures and seminars.
 The programme aims to strengthen links and fostering project partnerships between Asia and Europe in the areas of cultural policy, cultural exchange, and arts management.

-The Academ was organised just a day after the 2019 International Symposium on Cultural Trajectories from 1-2 November in Taipei (Programme), to encourage continued networking with Symposium attendees.
+The Academy was organised just a day after the 2019 International Symposium on Cultural Trajectories from 1-2 November in Taipei (Programme), to encourage continued networking with Symposium attendees.

 For more about the Academy, read the article published on Magazine ARTouch (Google English Translation available).

-The 9th ENCATC Academy is done in partnership with these ENCATC members: the National Taiwan University of Arts, the Ministry of Culture in Taiwan, Goldsmiths, University of London, and Taiwan Association of Cultural Policy Studies.
+The 9th ENCATC Academy is done in partnership with these ENCATC members: the National Taiwan University of Arts, the Ministry of Culture in Taiwan Province of China, Goldsmiths, University of London, and Taiwan Association of Cultural Policy Studies.
 ENCATC is co-funded by the Creative Europe programme of the European Union.